KnowledgeCaptureAndDiscovery/somef/README.md

 ## Extending SOMEF categories:

 To run a classifier with an additional category or remove an existing one, a corresponding path entry in the config.json should be provided and the category type should be added/removed in the category variable in `cli.py`.

+## Metadata Support

+SOMEF supports the extraction and analysis of metadata in programming languages.
+This includes identifying dependencies, runtime requirements, and development tools specified in project configuration files.

+## Limitations

+SOMEF is designed to work primarily with repositories written in English.
+Repositories in other languages may not be processed as effectively, and results could be incomplete or less accurate.